 Karate Classes In Soho

-Looking for a karate instructor or karate lessons in Soho ?
+Wanting a karate coach or karate lessons in Soho ?

 Exactly what is Karate?